Time-Aware Shaping¶

 *.switch.eth[*].macLayer.queue.numTrafficClasses = 2

-*.switch.eth[*].macLayer.queue.*[0].display-name = "best effort"
+*.switch.eth[*].macLayer.queue.*[0].display-name = "best-effort"

-*.switch.eth[*].macLayer.queue.*[1].display-name = "video"
+*.switch.eth[*].macLayer.queue.*[1].display-name = "high-priority"

 Results¶